 This interactive mapping tool presents passive acoustic detections of North Atlantic right, sei, fin, blue and humpback whales as well as all beaked whales, sperm whales, and kogia from 2004 to current.

 Current marine mammal density, distribution, and occurrence data are provided by regions of the US Exclusive Economic Zone (EEZ).
-A newly available interactive geospatial tool allows for the quantitative integration, analysis, and depiction of specific marine mammal density datasets available for both the U.S. East Coast/Gulf of Mexico and the U.S. West Coast.
+An interactive geospatial tool allows for the quantitative integration, analysis, and depiction of specific marine mammal density datasets available for the USEEZ and beyond.

 This interactive mapping tool provides access to point data to visualize the general location, type, and status of Marine Mammal Protection Act incidental take authorizations.
 Additional layers to assist in understanding the context of the projects are provided.